drc-cs/FALL24-CS326/lectures/L01_overview/slides.md

 ### **Email**

 We are here to help you!
-Please try the office hours and Canvas discussion first, but feel free to reach out to via email if you are still stuck.
+Please try the office hours and Canvas discussion first, but feel free to reach out via email if you are still stuck.

 - **Joshua D'Arcy (Instructor)**: joshua.darcy@northwestern.edu
 - **Lingzhi Wang (TA)**: LingzhiWang2025@u.northwestern.edu